hamsternz/esp32-cam-demo/README.md

 ![alt text](pictures/ov7725-alternate-wiring.png "Wiring for Core Board V2 (aka DevKitC)")

 2.2uF capacitor conencted between GND and EN pins of ESP32module is added to resolve [ESP32 Reset To Bootloader Issues on Windows #136](https://github.com/espressif/esptool/issues/136).

+The "long reset" configuration setting may be needed for some modules.

 ### Flash